laravel/docs/homestead.md

 	vendor\bin\homestead make

 Next, run the `vagrant up` command in your terminal and access your project at `http://homestead.app` in your browser.
 Remember, you will still need to add an `/etc/hosts` file entry for `homestead.app` or the domain of your choice.

+<a name="installing-mariadb"></a>
+### Installing MariaDB

+If you prefer to use MariaDB instead of MySQL, you may add the `mariadb` option to your `Homestead.yaml` file:

+    box: laravel/homestead
+    ip: "192.168.20.20"
+    memory: 2048
+    cpus: 4
+    provider: virtualbox
+    mariadb: true

 <a name="daily-usage"></a>
 ## Daily Usage